Skip to Main Content

 Texas crash reports contain factors and conditions, including the officer’s observations and opinions.
 The trial court will have broad discretion regarding the admissibility of an accident report in Texas.
 How a person deals with a traffic ticket can impact a personal injury case.

-Baumgartner Law Firm has helped folks injured in accidents in Harris County, Texas, for over three decades.
+For over three decades, Baumgartner Law Firm has helped folks injured in accidents in Harris County, Texas.
 We have recovered millions of dollars for our clients.
 Maybe we can help you too.

 Call Baumgartner Law Firm for a Free Consultation About a Car Accident!

-If you have questions regarding a Houston personal injury case or a car accident, call a car accident lawyer in Houston at Baumgartner Law Firm for a no-obligation consultation.
+If you have questions regarding a Houston personal injury case or a car accident, contact a car accident lawyer in Houston at Baumgartner Law Firm for a no-obligation consultation.
 (281) 587-1111.

 Baumgartner Law Firm